Skip to content

 --

-The coronary artery calcium score directly quantifies calcified atherosclerotic plaque in the coronary arteries using non-contrast cardiac CT.
-CAC is one of the strongest independent predictors of future coronary events, with a graded relationship between score and risk.
-In the MESA study, CAC improved risk prediction beyond traditional risk factors, with a net reclassification improvement of approximately 25% in intermediate-risk individuals.
+The coronary artery calcium (CAC) score quantifies calcified atherosclerotic plaque in the coronary arteries using non-contrast cardiac CT.
+CAC is one of the strongest imaging predictors of future coronary events, with a clear graded relationship between calcium burden and cardiovascular risk.

 When CAC Scoring Is Helpful